Hyundai Veloster Insurance Rates

 Did you find a Hyundai Veloster for sale and can’t wait to start comparing rates?
 Simply enter your five-digit ZIP code into our FREE quote tool above to find cheap Hyundai Veloster rates.

-Average insurance rates for a Hyundai Veloster are $1,330 a year for full coverage.
-Comprehensive costs on average $270 a year, collision costs $450, and liability insurance costs $452.
-A liability-only policy costs as little as $504 a year, with high-risk insurance costing around $2,872.
-Teen drivers receive the highest rates at $5,048 a year or more.
+U.S. average insurance rates for a Hyundai Veloster are $1,330 a year including full coverage.
+Comprehensive insurance costs an estimated $270 a year, collision insurance costs $450, and liability insurance costs $452.
+A policy with just liability insurance costs as little as $504 a year, and coverage for high-risk drivers costs $2,872 or more.
+Teen drivers pay the highest rates at up to $5,048 a year.

 Average premium for full coverage: $1,330

-Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
-Rates are averaged for all states and Veloster trim levels.
+Rates are based on $500 policy deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Estimates are averaged for all 50 U.S. states and Veloster trim levels.

-For a middle-aged driver, prices range go from as low as $504 for only liability insurance to a high of $2,872 for a high risk driver.
+For the average driver, Hyundai Veloster insurance prices range from the low end price of $504 for minimum levels of liability insurance to a high of $2,872 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.